ddev/ddev.com/src/content/blog/ddev-and-docker-healthchecks-technote.md

 ## Isn't this all a little confusing?

 Yes, it's confusing.
-I wrote this tech note because I have already struggled with doing this wrong more than once, and am in the process of fixing the code yet another time in [default_container_timeout not working](https://github.com/ddev/ddev/issues/5133).
+I wrote this tech note because I have already struggled with doing this wrong more than once, and am in the process of fixing the code yet another time in [fix: default_container_timeout should work right, fixes #5133 again](https://github.com/ddev/ddev/pull/6415).
 The key confusion for me has been the idea of `timeout` in Docker, which is "when to give up on the healthcheck command", and the idea of `default_container_timeout` in DDEV, which is "how long should I wait for the container to become ready".
 For DDEV, the idea most closely related to "how long should I wait" is the `start_period` in Docker Compose.

 ## Contributions welcome!